 What foods are bad for gallbladder attacks?

-The foods to be avoided at all costs during a gallbladder flare-up are highly processed food, high-fat dairy, butter, processed meats, sodas, fatty fish, avocados, and refined flour products.
+The foods to be avoided at all costs during a gallbladder flare-up are highly processed, high-fat dairy, butter, processed meats, sodas, fatty fish, avocados, and refined flour products.

 Can you eat potatoes with gallstones?